McAJBen/DungeonBoard/README.md

 <br>

 ### Layer ability
-Unlike the paint ability this allows the DM to overlay different pictures ontop of each other.
+Unlike the paint ability this allows the DM to overlay different pictures on top of each other.
 The best use case would be for a world map, where you can apply layers that show hidden information not shown on the original map.
 In this example the base map is displayed first, then the DM can choose to tell the players of specific areas like the Blacksmith or the Burial Grounds.
 <br>